fantasycalendar/obsidian-fantasy-calendar/README.md

 Months may also be set to intercalary.
 Intercalary months are a _single day_ that do not fit into an existing month.
 They do not correspond to a weekday.

+### Years

+Custom years can be created in this section.
+Each year must be given a name.

+If custom years are created, the calendar will be limited to *only* the years specified.

 ### Leap Days

 Leap days can be created and managed in this section.